justCheckingHowAI/hackathon/docs/gemellus-demo-video-script_FINAL.md

 **AGENT-MIKE:** "Hey, what's up?"

-**KOLEGA:** "Hey Mike - we've got a client hitting a Module Federation issue on Hermes.
-Android containers won't load, there's some webpack require error.
-This was your area - what should we do?"
+**KOLEGA:** "Hey Mike - A client is asking whether they should use Metro or Re.Pack for their monorepo with 12 packages.
+What would Mike recommend?"

 **Agent Activity (widoczne obok):**
 ```